 - Who do you wish to give your assets to after death.
 Also, consider who you would wish to benefit from your Will if your immediate family does not survive you.

-- You will need to provide your solicitor with full names and street addresses of people mentioned in your Will.
+- You will need to provide your solicitor with full names of people mentioned in your Will.

 - You will also need to provide your solicitor with a list of assets including superannuation, life insurance, trusts and businesses.
 Asset information is relevant to ensure the people who you want to receive your assets do.
 Some assets do not necessarily pass through your Will, for example, superannuation and assets held by a company or trust.

 POWERS OF ATTORNEY